 12. Go Kayaking on Macal River

 Another option is to take a walk along the river in the morning before the sunset – a cool experience.
-This is one of the most authentic things to do in San Ignacio Belize, as you will most likely not see a whole lot of tourists doing the same thing!
+This is one of the most authentic things to do in San Ignacio, as you will most likely not see a whole lot of tourists doing the same thing!

-13. Take a day trip to Tikal in Guatemala
+13. Take a day trip from San Ignacio to Tikal

 One of the most famous Mayan ruins, Tikal National Park in Guatemala is a popular day trip from San Ignacio.